Henno-hash/WetCopRF/README.md

 # wetCopRF

 * Package for randomforest classification of Sentinel-1 radardata with Copernicus Wetland Highresolution product as reference.
-* Creates project folderstructure and imports the necessary  input data.
-(Keep in mind: The workspace requires approximatly twice as much free space on the harddrive as the input data.)
+* Creates project folderstructure and imports the necessary  input data. <br>(Keep in mind: The workspace requires approximatly twice as much free space on the harddrive as the input data.)
 * Prepares the data for randomforest classification and splits the data in train and test samples.
 * The users can choose between two different validation- and hyperparametertuning methods (random- and grid-search) with 10-folds Cross-Validation.
 * Automatically evaluates the results in a confusion matrix with helpful numerical-measures and exports the classification results as a map.